-In the government-wide statement of net position, liabilities are recognized for the School's proportionate share of each pension plan's net pension liability.
-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Florida Retirement System (FRS) defined benefit plan and the Health Insurance Subsidy (HIS) defined benefit plan and additions to/deductions from the FRS's and the HIS's fiduciary net position have been determined on the same basis as they are reported by the FRS and the HIS plans.
+As the government-wide statement of net position, liabilities are recognized for the School's proportionate share of each pension plan's net pension liability.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Florida Retirement System (FRS) defined benefit plan and the Health Insurance Subsidy (HIS) defined benefit plan and additions to/deductions from the FRS and the HIS fiduciary net position have been determined on the same basis as they are reported by the FRS and the HIS plans.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with benefit terms.
 Investments are reported at fair value.
-As of June 30, 2017, the School's proportionate share of the net pension liabilities totaled \$1,424,968.

-The School's retirement plans and related amounts are described in a subsequent note.
+The School's retirement plans and related amounts are described in a subsequent notes.